senlin/so-responsive-content/readme.txt

 == Installation ==

-Go to **Plugins > Add New** in your WordPress Dashboard, do a search for "SO Responsive Content" and install it.
+Go to **Plugins > Add New** in your WordPress Dashboard, do a search for "Responsive Content" and install it.

  &hellip; OR &hellip;